 We are including a production readiness checklist in the appendix that can be used for deploying Consul.
 Note, this checklist is not an exhaustive list and you may need to add additional items depending on your environment.

-Now that we have reviewed the guides in the Day 1 learning path and have a production readiness checklist, get started by either hitting the next button at the bottom of the page or select the guide that you are interested in.
+Now that we have reviewed the tutorials in the Day 1 learning path and have a production readiness checklist, get started by either hitting the next button at the bottom of the page or select the tutorial that you are interested in.

-If you encounter any technical difficulties while working through the guides or have any feedback please send an email to the Consul mailing list.
+If you encounter any technical difficulties while working through the tutorials or have any feedback please send an email to the Consul mailing list.